TritonDataCenter/rfd/rfd/0055/README.md

 ```
 dounmount -> vfs_remove -> vfs_list_remove
 ```
-When a filesystem is unmounted from within a namespace, the entry is removed from the namespace list and the reference count is decremented on the vfs (via `vfs_rele`).
+When a filesystem is unmounted, the namespace reference is removed from the `vfs_nslist`.
+The entry is also removed from the namespace's `mntns_mounts` AVL tree.
+When we remove the namespace from `vfs_nslist`, we also perform a `vfs_rele`.
 The normal (final) unmounting occurs when the reference count on the vfs drops to 0.

-Handling of unmounts under a `MS_SHARED` mountpoint is discussed below in section "Tracking mount changes across namespaces".
+Unmounting is made more complex due to the vfs chain on a mountpoint.
+When the final unmount of a vfs occurs, it is possible that the vfs is the first element in the chain (`v_vfsmountedhere`) on the mountpoint, or it might be someplace else in the chain.
+The chain must be managed properly so that the vnode continues to be a mountpoint for any remaining filesystems mounted there.

 ### Handling mountpoints during lookup